-The data basis used for this classification is an additional dataset containing all the worker flows occurring between two consecutive reference dates for the years from 1975 to 2014.
+The data basis used for this classification is an additional dataset containing all the worker flows occurring between two consecutive reference dates for the years from 1975 to 2016.
 Unlike the databasis of the BHP, only employees covered by social security and no marginal part-time employees are taken into account for this in order to obtain a time-consistent basis.
 Furthermore, only one job per reference date, the so-called main employment, is included for each person.

 To classify newly founded establishments, a distinction is first made with regard to how many employees the new establishment has in the year of its first appearance.
 As it makes little sense to examine the worker flows of establishments with fewer than 4 employees, these are generally classified as newly founded establishments.
 In the case of larger establishments, it is then examined whether the establishment from which the largest cluster of workers switched to the new establishment continues to exist or not.
 Finally, a further classification is made using the maximum clustered inflow as a share of the total workforce of the new establishment (see Table 3.1).
-The classification of establishment closures is done along the same lines.
-Here, too, the disappearance of an establishment with fewer than 4 employees is always defined as a "genuine" closure.
+The classification of establishment with fewer than 4 employees is always defined as a "genuine" closure.
 Larger establishments are classified separately depending on whether the successor establishment already existed previously or not (see Table 3.1).